-2. School Quality Survey-Students: Student surveys provide an opportunity for students to rate teachers on various aspects of teacher practice, school culture and climate and overall feelings of social inclusion and safety.
-Principals receive the school mean score for the SQS-Student score.
+School Quality Survey-Students: Student surveys provide an opportunity for students to rate teachers on various aspects of teacher practice, school culture and climate and overall feelings of social inclusion and safety.
+Principals receive the school mean score for the SQS-Student score using all the questions on the survey.